manuel-serrano/hiphop/doc/api.md

 ### <hiphop.run> ###
 [:@glyphicon glyphicon-tag tag]

-Run instruction be be consider as a function call, but the callee is a reactive machine and not a regular function.
-Because of the internal state of a reactive machine, the callee reactive machine is copied inside the caller, and the input / output signals of the callee must be associated to input / output / local signals of the caller (local signals of the callee must not be reached from the called).
+A module can "call" another module via the run instruction.
+The callee module is expanded inside the caller.
+In order to access to input and output signals of the callee, we have to maps those signals on the caller signals.
 It takes two arguments :

-* `run\_machine` which is the runtime object of a reactive machine ;
+* `module` which is the runtime object of a reactive machine ;

 * `sigs\_assoc` which is a JavaScript hashmap, where the key correspond to the name of a input / output signal of the callee and